Arseny Semionov: Biography

-Classes at the studio of Kardovsky, itself an outstanding personality of the teacher had a great influence on the fate of the young artist.
-His teaching methods and attitudes are deeply accepted by Arseny Semionov in his own teaching, which he has devoted almost half a century.

-In 1937, shortly before graduation Institute in studio of Dmitry Kardovsky, Arseny Semenov became ill and was forced to stop training.
-After his recovery he obtained a certificate of completion of 5 courses of the department of painting without doing graduate work.
-He was sent to work in the Penza Art College.
-In 1938 Arseny Semionov accepted membership in the Penza Organization of Soviet Artists.
+Arseny Nikiforovich Semionov was born January 23, 1911, in the village of Maksimkovo, Polotsk Uyezd, Vitebsk Governorate, Russian Empire in the family of the master-builder of railway bridges.
+His father died when Arseny was four years old.
+Semionov spent his childhood in the Belarusian town of Bykhaw.
+In 1927 Arseny Semionov moved to Leningrad, where he worked as a general worker, while engaging his free time with painting and drawing at the private art studio of Alfred Eberling, an art teacher and member of AKhRR (Association of Artists of Revolutionary Russia).
+In 1930, Arseny Semionov took preparatory courses at the Academy of Fine Arts and in the same year he became a student of the Institute of Proletarian Fine Art.
+Semionov university years coincided with significant reforms within the institution and the system of art education in general.
+Between 1934–1937, Semionov worked in the Dmitry Kardovsky studio.
+Classes taught by Kardovsky and Kardovsky's personality had a great influence on Semionov.
+In 1937, shortly before graduation from the Institute, Semenov became ill and had to pause his education.
+After his recovery he obtained a certificate verifying completion of five courses at the department of painting without doing graduate work.
+He was sent to work in the Penza Art College, where in 1938, he accepted membership in the Penza Organization of Soviet Artists.

-From 1939 to 1944 Arseny Semionov was in the Red Army's armored forces.
-He served in the Trans-Baikal and Mongolia.
-Party fights for Khalkhin Gol.
-From the first day of Great Patriotic War he participated in the battles.
+With onset of Great Patriotic War, Semionov served in the Red Army's armored forces from 1939 to 1944, dispatched in the Trans-Baikal and Mongolia.
+He took part in the fights for Khalkhin Gol.
 He rose from private to commander of a tank battalion.
 He was wounded five times, marked by military awards, including the Order of the Red Star, Order of the Patriotic War the first and second degrees, and medals.
-In 1944, Arseny Semionov was discharged on the injury.
+In 1944, Arseny Semionov was discharged with regard to his injury.

-From 1944 to 1947 Arseny Semionov taught at the High School of Arts at the Surikov Arts Institute in Moscow.
-In 1946 Semionov take in members of the Moscow organization of Soviet artists, he started to have participation in Moscow exhibitions.
-However, the paintings were created after a long break at work, there were only samples, an attempt to find its way into art.

-In September 1947 Arseny Semionov returned to Leningrad and received a lecturer at the faculty of general painting of the Leningrad Higher School of Industrial Arts named after Vera Mukhina, where he worked for over forty years, nurtured several generations of artists.
+Semionov taught at the High School of Arts at the Surikov Arts Institute in Moscow from 1944 to 1947.
+In 1946 Semionov became a member of the Moscow organization of Soviet artists, which allowed him access to participation in Moscow exhibitions.
+However, the paintings were created after a long break at work, and for the most part remained unfinished.
+In September 1947 Arseny Semionov returned to Leningrad and received position as a lecturer at the faculty of general painting of the Leningrad Higher School of Industrial Arts named after Vera Mukhina, where he worked for over forty years.
 In the same 1947 he was accepted as a member of the Leningrad Union of Artists.
-Since the late 1940s Arseny Semionov participates in Exhibitions of Leningrad artists.
-Simultaneously he was working under graduate painting "Motherhood", and in 1951 after fifteen years of forced interruption ends Repin Institute of Arts.
+Since the late 1940s Arseny Semionov participates in exhibitions of Leningrad artists.
+By 1951 he graduated from Repin Institute of Arts with painting "Motherhood".